 Treasury Bills and Municipal Bonds

 Diversification is key to a healthy portfolio.
 And after you consider their tax benefits, you may want to diversify into treasury bills and municipal bonds.

 Treasury bills are short-term U.S. government debt obligations.
-They’re backed by the Treasury Department, and have maturity dates of one year or less.
-They’re interest isn’t tax exempt on the federal level.
+They’re backed by the Treasury Department and have maturity dates of one year or less.
+Their interest isn’t tax-exempt on the federal level.
 But you’ll be in the clear on the state and local levels.

 Apply For Earned Income Tax Credits (EITC)

 If you earned a lower income, it may be worth looking into an earned income tax credit (EITC).
 Your eligibility for an EITC will depend on factors like your adjusted gross income (AGI), filing status, and number of qualifying dependents.